Sullivans International - Yarn Supplier

 For private-label or exclusive blends:

-3. Bulk approval — lab dip + knit-down
+3. Bulk approval Lab dip + knit-down sign-off

-5. Repeat orders — shorter cycle with approved spec on file
+5. Repeat orders Shorter cycle when spec is on file

-Work with manufacturers that maintain spec sheets per SKU to ensure batch-to-batch consistency.
+Work with suppliers that maintain a written spec sheet per SKU so batch-to-batch results stay consistent.

 Certifications Buyers Often Require

-Match certifications to your retail or marketplace requirements early to avoid rework.
+Match certifications to your retail or marketplace rules early—retrofitting is slow and costly.

 Common Mistakes to Avoid

-1. Skipping written specs — leads to wrong fiber or count
+1. No written spec — wrong fiber count or blend at bulk

-2. Approving bulk without lab dip — color disasters at scale
+2. Bulk without lab dip — color mismatch at scale

-3. Ignoring packaging MOQ — custom labels may cost more than yarn
+3. Ignoring packaging MOQ — custom labels can cost more than yarn

-4. Single-source with no backup — diversify for critical SKUs
+4. Single source only — no backup for critical SKUs

-5. No pre-shipment QC — expensive returns from overseas
+5. Skipping pre-shipment QC — expensive cross-border returns

 Frequently Asked Questions